They (Faber Editions)

 Lost for half a century, newly introduced by Carmen Maria Machado, Kay Dick's They (1977) is a rediscovered dystopian masterpiece of art under attack: a cry from the soul against censorship, a radical celebration of non-conformity - and a warning.

 Kay Dick was a novelist, writer and editor.
-Born in London in 1915, she worked at Foyles bookshop before becoming the first female director of an English publishing house aged 26, editing authors such as George Orwell.
-She later reviewed for the New Statesman, Times, Spectator and Punch, as well as editing The Windmill under a pseudonym.
-Dick wrote five novels including They (1977), which won the South-East Arts Literature Prize but swiftly went out of print until it was recently rediscovered.
+Born in London in 1915, she became the first female director of an English publisher, editing George Orwell, as well as reviewing.
+Dick wrote five novels including They (1977), which was recently rediscovered.
 She also wrote three biographies, edited anthologies and campaigned for Public Lending Right.
-For twenty-two years Dick lived with her long-term partner, the novelist Kathleen Farrell, in Hampstead.
-She later moved to Brighton, where she continued to champion fellow writers until her death in 2001.
+For twenty-two years Dick lived with her partner, novelist Kathleen Farrell, in Hampstead.
+She later moved to Brighton, where she championed fellow writers until her death in 2001.

 Versandkostenfreie Lieferung! (eBook-Download)